uh-soco/digital-ideologies-www/index.md

 **Os Keyes** is a Postdoctoral Fellow at the University of Massachusetts, Lowell.
 Their work frequently explores the political and ideological underpinnings of computing technologies, with a focus on questions of gender, disability and race.
 In the workshop, Os will organize and manage the remote participation and advise on critical perspectives from their background in law and studies on gender.

 **Shaowen Bardzell** is a Professor in the School of Interactive Computing at Georgia Institute of Technology.
 A common thread throughout her work is the exploration of the contributions of feminism, design, and social science to support the role of technology in social change.
 She provides advocacy for social change during the planning and execution of the workshop, facilitates some of the activities and serves as senior editor for the planned special issue.

-Together our team represents different sections of the HCI community and our shared experience in facilitating group work, will guarantee productive discussion on a delicate and polarizing topic as ideologies.